americanexpress/one-app/prod-sample/README.md

 ## Running Locally

-> Note [Docker](https://docs.docker.com/install/) is required in order to run this sample setup as [docker-compose](https://docs.docker.com/compose/) is internally used to orchestrate the building and starting up of One App and the nginx server.
+> Note [Docker](https://docs.docker.com/install/) is required in order to run this sample setup as [docker compose](https://docs.docker.com/compose/) is internally used to orchestrate the building and starting up of One App and the nginx server.

 Running `npm run start:prod-sample` builds and starts a production One App Docker container that will use